Sorry, you need to enable JavaScript to visit this website.

 Main inclusive Youth-Work programmes and target groups

-The main inclusive youth-work programme in Cyprus is the Youth Initiatives Funding Scheme of the Youth Board of Cyprus.
+The main inclusive youth-work programme at national level is the Youth Initiatives Funding Scheme of the Youth Board of Cyprus.
 The Youth Initiatives scheme grant activities established by young people and organised youth organisations.
-One of the programme’s priorities is called ‘Social interventions’ and covers (among others) Prevention, Social Discrimination, Health and Well-Being, Youth and Sport, and Social Contribution Actions.
+One of the programme’s priorities is called ‘Social interventions’ and covers, among others, Prevention, Social Discrimination, Health and Well-Being, Youth and Sport, and Social Contribution Actions.
 This priority aims at empowering young people with fewer opportunities.
 At the same time, another priority of the programme is called ‘Bi-communal Youth Contacts’ which aims at strengthening contacts between Greek Cypriot and Turkish Cypriots, aiming at the joint reflection and setting common goals for the future of the place.